-3.1.4 Relevance of Comparative Education Program to the current graduates' job occupation
+Relevance of Comparative Education Program to the current graduates' job occupation

 57.9% of the graduates feel they are better prepared in their job occupation compared to other employees who just begin their career and have not pursued the master of comparative education.
 36.8% felt they are prepared and 5.3% of the graduate who are currently employed to either private or public institutions said it is yet to say their level of preparedness compared to new employees who just begin their career.
 No respondent felt little prepared or not prepared at all.
 Comparative Education program graduates 2015-2017 were asked to say the extent to which the knowledge or content of the program relate to their current job occupation.
-They were given options to say whether it relates very much, relates, yet to comment, very little or it doesn't relate at all.
-60% of the graduates who responded to the questionnaire said the program knowledge relate very much to their current job occupation, 20% said it relates, 10% said it was yet to comment, 5% said the knowledge relates very little and another 5% said the program knowledge does not relate to their current job occupation at all.
 The chart below shows their response clearly

-Graph 8: The extent to which comparative education program/knowledge relates to the graduates' current job occupation
+Graph 7: The extent to which comparative education program/knowledge relates to the graduates' current job occupation

-3.1.4.1 Comparative Education graduates' current Job satisfaction and promotions
+Comparative Education graduates' current Job satisfaction and promotions

 The researcher wanted also to know the degree of satisfaction of these graduates with their current job occupations.
 The respondents were asked to rate their current job occupation by using the scales of Very satisfying, Satisfying, Not very satisfying, Unsatisfying and Not satisfying at all.
 Only 21.1% said their current job is very satisfying, while 57.9% said their job is satisfying.
 15% said it is not very satisfying and another 5.3% said their job is unsatisfying.
 No respondent said his or her current job is not satisfying at all.
-75% of the employed graduates' salary is less than \$5,000 and 25% of them, their monthly salary is between \$5000 to \$14,000.
+75% of the employed graduates' salary is less than \$5,000 and 25% of them, their monthly salary are between \$5000 and \$14,000.
 No any graduate whose salary is over \$15,000.